kartik-v/yii2-builder/README.md

 - Use Bootstrap column/builder layout styling by just supplying `columns` property.
 - Build complex layouts (for example single, double, or multi columns in the same layout) - by reusing the widget for building your attributes.
 - Tweak ActiveForm defaults to control field options, styles, templates, and layouts.
+- Configure your own hints to display below each active field attribute.
 - Various Bootstrap 3.x styling features are available by default.
 However, one can easily customize and theme it to one's liking using any CSS framework.
 - Supports and renders HTML input types (uses [`kartik\widgets\ActiveField`](http://demos.krajee.com/widget-details/active-field)) including input widgets and more:
     - `INPUT_TEXT` or `textInput`